Cajun Seafood Boil Recipe

 Instructions

-2. Add the bay leaves, cajun seasoning, garlic, and onions.
-Optionally, you can place the lemon wedges into the water, then let the water boil for about 5 more minutes.
+2. Then add the bay leaves, cajun seasoning, smashed garlic cloves, and onions.
+Optionally, you can place the lemon wedges (or squeezed lemon juice) into the boiling water, then let the water boil for about 5 more minutes.

-3. Add the potatoes to the pot and cook for 8 minutes.
+3. Next, add the cleaned potatoes to the pot and cook for 8 minutes.

 4. Then add the lobster tails to the pot and cook for 5 minutes.

-5. Next, add the clams and corn, and cook for 5 minutes.
+5. Next, add the cleaned clams and corn, and cook for 5 minutes.

 6. Lastly, add the shrimp and crawfish and cook for 3–4 minutes, or until they’re pink.

-1. Prepare the ingredients by grating or blending the garlic and the onion.
+1. Start by prepping the ingredients.
+You need to mince the garlic (or use a garlic press for ease) and chop them onion.
 Also, chop up the fresh cilantro or parsley leaves.

-2. Add the butter to a small pan, then place on a stove on medium heat and melt.
+2. Then add the butter to a small sauce pan, and place on a stove on medium heat to melt.
 About 1 – 2 minutes.

-3. Then add the garlic and onion to the melted butter and cook for 3 minutes.
-Stir frequently.
+3. Then add the minced garlic and chopped onion to the melted butter and cook for 3 minutes.
+Make sure to stir frequently to prevent burning.

-4. Next, add the cajun seasoning mix and the extra cayenne pepper, if using.
+4. Next, add the cajun seasoning mix and the extra cayenne pepper, if you’re using extra.
+Also, add some salt to taste.

 5. Mix well, and simmer on low for an additional 3–5 minutes.
-Once done, remove it from the heat.
+Once done, you can remove the butter sauce from the heat.

 Nutrition Information: